cloudfoundry/loggregator_emitter/README.md

 This gem provides an API to emit messages to the loggregator agent from Ruby applications.

-Create an emitter object with the loggregator router host and port, and source type of the emitter.
+Create an emitter object with the loggregator router host and port, a source name of the emitter, and a shared secret (for signing).

 Call emit() or emit_error() on this emitter with the application GUID and the message string.

+##### A valid source name is any 3 character string.
+Some common component sources are:

+ 	API (Cloud Controller)
+ 	RTR (Go Router)
+ 	UAA
+ 	DEA
+ 	APP (Warden container)
+ 	LGR (Loggregator)

 ### Setup